NaCl10/nacl10-motd/install-motd-macos/README.md

 ## How to download

 MacOS is dumb and doesn't come with Git by default.
+So you have to download from Github directly.
+The easiest way to do this is to open each file in your browser individually and click "Raw".
+Then right click and hit "Save page as..." then save it to wherever you want.
+Make sure `install-motd-macos.sh` and `edit-profile.sh` are in the same directory.

 ## How to install